CompleteUnityDeveloper/06-Laser-Defender/README.md

 **After watching (learning outcomes)…**

 Apply layers and use the collision matrix to ensure only valid objects can influence each other.

+### 24 Scrolling Background ###

+**In this video (objectives)…**

+1. Add a quad and change our background image to default texture type.
+2. Create an apply a script which moves the texture offset each frame.

+**After watching (learning outcomes)…**

+Create a scrolling background by incrementing texture offset each frame.